 Easy Fine Motor Activity for an Extended Wrist

 This post contains affiliate links.

-For this activity, you’ll need a colander.
+For this activity, you’ll need a (Amazon affiliate link) colander.
 We used a plastic one that is as bright as it is perfect for rinsing garden lettuce.
 I love that this one has one curved handle that makes using it for fine motor activities like this one perfect for developing bilateral coordination.
 Kids can hold onto the curved handle while doing this easy fine motor activity.